ChengwayLin/SimpleUSBeaconApp/README.md

 ##USBeaconDevice Class##
 ###Overview###
-The CLBeacon class represents a USBeacon data with a specific pair of Major/Minor.
+The USBeaconDevice class represents a usbeacon data with a specific pair of major/minor.
 In most case, you do not create instances of this class directly.
 The USBeaconManager object return data in this model class for you.
 ###Properties###
 ```
 @property int major;